bkryzz/modcel/README.md

   The main module MODLOG treats a population of cells/agents that evolve in time and space according to a set of Markovian rules and internal chemical evolution of a prescribed set of metabolites.
+  Chemical species can be assigned fixed, or transported and diffused by the fluids.
+  Cell-cell and cell-fluid xchanges are regulated by a basic model of advection-diffusion equations.

   The following features decribe the cell/agent population: